AMReX-Combustion/PeleC/Docs/sphinx_doc/validation/validation.rst

 expression.
 This simulation is performed in an unsteady fashion with time evolution of flame area and stretch for varying ratios of vortex strength and laminar flame speed as the key metric for validation.
-Experimental data (`Thiesset et. al, PROCI Volume 36, Issue 2, 2017, Pages 1843-1851`) and data from a number of previously established simulation data will be used to validate PeleC.
+Experimental data (`Thiesset et. al, Proc.
+Combust.
+Inst.
+Volume 36, Issue 2, 2017, Pages 1843-1851`) and data from a number of previously established simulation data will be used to validate PeleC.